mikehappythoughts/Ghost-Recon-Next-js-landing-page/README.md

 ## Description

-The Ghost Recon breakpoint landing page is a static generated accessable site using the **Next js framework**.
+The Ghost Recon breakpoint landing page is a static generated accessable and responsive site using the **Next js framework**.
 And uses **SASS with a BEM approach** for the styling of this page.
 All of the data used in this prototype is consumed from an **external JSON file**.

 ## Tech Stack